TurboGears/tg2docs/book/part1/wiki20.rst

 To go through this tutorial, you'll need:

 #.
-Python_ 2.4, 2.5 or 2.6.
+Python_ 2.4, 2.5, 2.6 or 2.7.
 Note that Mac OSX 10.5 (Leopard)
-    comes with Python 2.5 pre-installed; for 10.4 and before, follow *Macintosh* in the above link.
+    comes with Python 2.5 pre-installed.

-#.  :ref:`downloadinstall`
+#.  virtualenv_.
+Not that on many Linux based systems you will need to
+    install a Python development package for this to work, such as python-devel or python-dev.
+In addition, virtualenv is available via most package managers, so can be installed that way.

 #.  docutils_ 0.4 or later,
     which is used for the wiki's formatting. ``docutils`` is not a required